oatlog/oatlog/doc/extended_abstract/main.typ

 of the ahead-of-time compiler architecture.

-High-level generated code can be seen as a compiler intermediate representation like any other, but it has advantages over for example the bytecode in an interpreter.
+High-level generated code can be seen as a compiler intermediate representation like any other, but it has advantages over, for example, the bytecode of an interpreter.
 Generated code can be remarkably readable, and debugging becomes easier when one can read concrete generated code rather than abstract compiler or interpreter code.